 ‘Tigers DON’T bounce!’ shouted Patrick, ‘they never ever ever bounce!’
 Grigs bounced high in the air.
 Patrick put his head in his paws and groaned.

-It felt like the time to leave would never come, but at long last it was dark.
-Abigail didn’t even feel like eating, she’d made herself a nice cheese sandwich, but she’d left most of it on her plate.
+It felt like the time to leave would never come, but finally it was dark.
+Abigail didn’t even feel like eating, she’d made herself a nice sandwich, but she’d left most of it on her plate.
 As she made her way along the hall she felt an odd fluttering in her stomach.
-Wrapping her orange scarf around her firmly she licked her lips.
+Wrapping her orange scarf around her firmly, she licked her lips.

 Patrick was already standing by the door, a piece of paper in one hand and a torch in the other.
 ‘Well come on then, it’s time to go.’
 Grigs bounced down the hall.
 ‘Not you,’ said Patrick without looking around.

 The tiger snorted.
 ‘Didn’t want to go anyway.’
 Pointedly, he turned his back and climbed up onto a table, waving his tail too and fro in an irritated fashion.
-He started muttering to himself.
+Sitting down he started muttering to himself.
 Patrick ignored him.

 ‘What’s on the paper?’ asked Abigail.